philga7/stock-trading-app/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It will be based upon the basic app located at https://medium.com/@parker.crosgrove9/react-sushi-saga-lab-4726f2496379.

 ## Available Scripts